-Buried deep in the bazaars of Bhuleshwar, in south Mumbai, there's an unexpected treasure -- a two acre shelter that looks after hundreds of cows, as well as other rescued stray animals and birds.
+Buried deep in the bustling bazaars of Bhuleshwar, in south Mumbai, there's an unexpected treasure -- a two acre shelter that looks after hundreds of cows, as well as other rescued stray animals and birds.

-It's well off the beaten track and and despite living in Mumbai for many years, I never knew about it.
+It's well off-the-beaten-track and and despite living in Mumbai for many years, I never knew about it.
 However, after seeing it mentioned in Fiona Caulfield's Love Mumbai Guide, I decided it include it on the sightseeing itinerary for a friend who was visiting me.

 The entrance to Bombay Panjrapole is down a lane surrounded by shops selling saris and other fabric.
 It's easy to miss (and indeed we did initially miss it).
 You could spend the day shopping in the area and never come across it!
 Inside, there is such peace, it feels more like being in the country rather than one of the most crowded cities in India.

 If you've got small children, they'll especially love Bombay Panjrapole.
 It's also grown to have special religious significance for Hindus, who believe it's auspicious to feed cows.

 Despite there being plenty of food around, some of the young calves looked quite skinny though.
 Perhaps they'd been ill.
 Numerous signs stated that food from outside was prohibited, as the animals were falling sick due to excessive feeding.
 (You can buy grass to feed them there).